-The near-surface soils have been determined to possess low to high expansion potentials.
-Therefore, care should be given to proper moisture conditioning of all building pad subgrade soils to a moisture content of 3 to 5 percent above the Modified Proctor optimum during site grading.
-All imported fill soils should have low expansive (EI < 50) characteristics.
-In addition to adequately moisture conditioning the subgrade soils and fill soils during grading, special care must be taken to maintain moisture content of these soils at 3 to 5 percent above the Modified Proctor optimum.
+The near-surface soils within the subject site have been determined to possess a low expansion potential.
+Therefore, care should be given to proper moisture conditioning of all subgrade soils to a moisture content of 2 to 4 percent above the Modified Proctor optimum during site grading.
+All imported fill soils should have very low expansive (EI < 20) characteristics.
+In addition to adequately moisture conditioning the subgrade soils and fill soils during grading, special care must be taken to maintain the moisture content of these soils at 2 to 4 percent above the Modified Proctor optimum.
 This will require the contractor to frequently moisture condition these soils throughout the grading process, unless grading occurs during a period of relatively wet weather.
-Fill placed outside the building pads and flatwork areas should be moisture conditioned to 2 to 4 percent above the optimum moisture content.

-Due to the presence of expansive soils at this site, provisions should be made to limit the potential for surface water to penetrate the soils immediately adjacent to the structures.
+Due to the presence of expansive soils at this site, provisions should be made to limit the potential for surface water to penetrate the soils immediately adjacent to the new structures.
 These provisions should include directing surface runoff into rain gutters and area drains, reducing the extent of landscaped areas around the structures, and sloping the ground surface away from the buildings.
-Where possible, it is recommended that landscaped planters not be located immediately adjacent to the buildings.
+Where possible, it is recommended that landscaped planters not be located immediately adjacent to the proposed buildings.
 If landscaped planters around the buildings are necessary, it is recommended that drought tolerant plants or a drip irrigation system be utilized, to minimize the potential for deep moisture penetration around the structures.
-Presented below is a list of additional soil moisture control recommendations that should be considered by the owner, developer, and civil engineer:
+Other provisions, as determined by the landscape architect or civil engineer, may also be appropriate.